 (g) Noise pollution may cause partial hearing impairment.
 (T/F)

-c) False- The Square of the amplitude of vibration is proportional to the loudness of sound.
+c) False – The square of the amplitude of vibration is proportional to the loudness of sound.
 Sound is loud when the amplitude of vibration is large.
-For feeble sound, the amplitude is small.
+For a feeble sound, the amplitude is small.

-e) False- Higher the frequency, higher is the pitch of the sound as the pitch is proportional to its frequency.
-For high pitched sound, its vibrating frequency is high and for low pitched sound, its vibrating frequency is small.
+e) False – Higher the frequency, the higher the pitch of the sound, as the pitch is proportional to its frequency.
+For high-pitched sounds, its vibrating frequency is high, and for low-pitched sounds, its vibrating frequency is small.